 Too Many Talent Acquisition Tools

-In the report, Josh reveals an incredible stat that “the average recruiting function has more than 20 different systems” which means “as they stitch them together the operations become complex, the data is hard to manage, and the user experience becomes difficult for employees, managers, recruiters, and job candidates.”
-This coupled with the addition of significant numbers of new TA startups entering the market each year is making an already multifaceted landscape even more convoluted.
+In the talent report, Josh reveals an incredible stat that “the average recruiting function has more than 20 different systems” which means “as they stitch them together the operations become complex, the data is hard to manage, and the user experience becomes difficult for employees, managers, recruiters, and job candidates.”
+This coupled with the addition of significant numbers of new TA startups entering the market each year is making an already multifaceted marketplace for talent acquisition software even more convoluted.

 “Now that Avature has expanded into all areas of talent acquisition (from sourcing to video interviewing to scheduling to onboarding and even internal talent mobility), it has emerged as one of the most adaptable platforms in the market.”
 Josh Bersin

 Josh explains that there are limitations to providers who dictate how TA teams lay out their strategy.
 Given that most companies are different, with ever-changing objectives in a market that is currently experiencing exponential transformation, it is understandable there is not going to be one size that fits all.
 Even if that one size fits initially, it may be outgrown by organizations looking to expand into new territories.

 “Avature lets you create this customized solution yourself,” without the need for IT intervention, says Josh.

 Building, adapting and honing the system can be carried out by members of the HR and TA teams.
 Allowing them to stay on their toes for what is in front of them.
 This includes new workflows, feedback permissions, approval rules, creation of new portals and screens and reporting formats, among others.